 However, there is one word of caution about the pH level when using rockwool.
 The natural pH of the material is usually high, which can alter the nutrient solution pH.
 Prevent this by soaking this media into pH balanced water before using.

 Another drawback is that rockwool is non-degradable and not sustainable.
-The unused fibers of rockwool is almost unable to be disposed of.
+The unused fibers of rockwool are almost unable to be disposed of.

 Also, the dust giving off from the medium can cause irritation.
 This is not good for the lungs and eyes, so it's a good practice to wash it into the water once when using.